If you trade stocks at high volumes, Zacks Trade offers a robust platform. Is it right for you?

 Bottom Line: Is Zacks Trade for You?

 The biggest thing to know is that Zacks Trade is not for beginners or even novice traders.
 It’s a platform for experts who trade frequently.
 That being said, it’s an excellent broker for those who fall into that category.
-The visual appeal of the platform is terrible like I’ve mentioned, but the data and analytics you have access to are unmatched.
+The visual appeal of the platform is terrible as I’ve mentioned, but the data and analytics you have access to are unmatched.
 Plus you can have a live broker assist you for free.